-Thinking about refinancing to a low-rate, variable owner-occupier home loan?
+Thinking about refinancing to a low-rate, owner-occupier home loan?
 Below are a handful of low-rate loans in the market.

 The forecast predicts Sydney's house price growth to be the strongest in the country, followed by Melbourne and Brisbane with an expected 8% growth this year.

 Nationally, house prices are expected to grow by 8% this year and unit prices to rise by 6%.
 Price growth is forecast to moderate in 2021 due to "stable interest rates" and "affordability constraints" as well as a pick-up in housing construction and more new listings, which is expected to limit further price growth.

 The report says that very low interest rates and the expectation they will remain low will be the "key drivers" behind rising property prices this year.

 Along with record low interest rates, strong population growth, a slowdown in new housing construction, low levels of listings, and the First Home Loan Deposit Scheme could also contribute to rising prices as buyers seize the chance to get into the market.

 FOMO (the fear of missing out) could also push up prices faster than expected, according to the report.

 "The rebound in 2019 was more rapid than we expected, meaning momentum may push prices up faster in 2020 than we have predicted as the "fear of missing out" increases," the report said.

 "In addition, rising market sentiment and a jump in buyer demand, shown by rapid growth in mortgage lending as well as more people viewing property listings, will also push up prices," the report said.

 But the coronavirus could impact price growth.